cosmos/cosmos-sdk/docs/architecture/adt-014-proportional-slashing.md

 slash_amount = power // power is the faulting validator's voting power.
 ```

 However, this will incentivize validators with large amounts of stake to split up their voting power amongst accounts, so that if they fault, they all get slashed at a lower percent.
-The solution to this is to take into account not just a validator's own voting percentage, but also the voting percentage of all the other validators who get slashed in a short time window.
+The solution to this is to take into account not just a validator's own voting percentage, but also the voting percentage of all the other validators who get slashed in a specified time frame.

 ```
 slash_amount = (power_1 + power_2 + ... + power_n) // where power_i is the voting power of the ith validator faulting in the period